Warren family distributing Easter egg hunts to raise money for handicap-accessible van

-WARREN, Ohio (WKBN) – A family in Warren is raising money to buy a handicap-accessible van for their 9-year-old daughter.
+WARREN, Ohio (WYTV) – A family in Warren is raising money to buy a handicap-accessible van for their 9-year-old daughter.

 Krista Monsman is a student at Lincoln Elementary.
 She was diagnosed with spinal muscular atrophy, a progressive neuromuscular disease, at the age of two.